The House of the Rising Sun: EAV version and 'Wilbert Eckart und seine Volksmusik Stars' versions (in German)

-Miki Jevremović (in Serbo-Croatian)
+Miki Jevremović and Iskre versions (in Serbo-Croatian)

-Famous Yugoslav singer Miodrag "Miki" Jevremović covered the song and included it in his 1964 EP "18 Žutih Ruža" (eng.
-"Eighteen Yellow Roses").
+Famous Yugoslav pop singer Miodrag "Miki" Jevremović covered the song under the title "Kuća izlazećeg sunca" and included it in his 1964 EP 18 Žutih Ruža (Eighteen Yellow Roses).
+A version recorded by Yugoslav rock band Iskre appeared on their 1965 EP Tequila.

 Kult version (in Polish)

 Polish rock band Kult released a Polish-language version of the song under the title "Dom wschodzącego słońca" in the 1993 reedition of their self-titled debut album from 1987.

+Japanese version

+The Japanese version refers to a brothel, and the danger is to women who enter.

 Possible real locations

 Various places in New Orleans have been proposed as the inspiration for the song, with varying plausibility.
 The phrase "House of the Rising Sun" is often understood as a euphemism for a brothel, but it is uncertain as to whether the house described in the lyrics was an actual or a fictitious place.
 One theory is that the song is about a woman who killed her father, an alcoholic gambler who had beaten his wife.
 Therefore, the House of the Rising Sun may be a jailhouse, from which one would be the first person to see the sunrise (an idea supported by the lyric mentioning "a ball and chain", though that phrase has been slang for marital relationships for at least as long as the song has been in print).
 Because women often sang the song, another theory is that the House of the Rising Sun was where prostitutes were detained while being treated for syphilis.
 Since cures with mercury were ineffective, going back was very unlikely.